 For many offences, Constrained Ostracism also dominates a fourth regime that we might call the No-Ostracism Criminal Law Regime.
 In this regime, villages would not ostracize, but could choose to take an offender to court (at some cost).
 At that point, the court would not just determine what was true, but could impose a penalty on the target (something not in the above model).
 The potential superiority of the Constrained or Unconstrained Ostracism regimes over this fourth possibility is that they are cheap.
 Village gossip may not be as accurate as court proceedings, but it is quick and low-cost.
 For modest offenses, a cheap and quick process will often dominate more accurate but costly regimes.

 One unintuitive implication of the model is that if the village is somewhat inaccurate in its assessment of deviance, but not too inaccurate, the possibility of court review actually increases the usefulness of ostracism.
-If courts did not exist, inaccurate village ostracism could lead to so many mistakes that over time we would expect villages to abandon it as a tool for social control.
+If courts did not exist, inaccurate ostracism could lead to so many mistakes that over time we would expect villages to abandon it as a tool for social control.
 Recall: inaccurate ostracism results both in injustice and in harm to the village, because the punishment imposes costs on the village as well as on the target.
 If, however, there exists the possibility of the target going to court, the village does not need to worry so much about unjust village-harming ostracism.
 If the ostracism is unjust, the target will go to court, the court will inform the village of that fact, and the village will relent.
 Mistaken ostracism will be costly for one period, but not for two.

 D. Intra-Village Disputes:

-In the formal model, we have treated “the village” as a single player.
+In the formal model, we treated “the village” as a single player.
 In reality, a village is a group of individuals.
 This is important for two reasons: it hinders information, and it hinders action.
-What the model shows is what the village would do if it could overcome these problems, without the distraction and complication of showing their impact.
+What the model shows is what the village would do if it could overcome these problems.
 We will now discuss them.

 The information problem is already in our model, in reduced form, because the village sometimes mistakenly believes the target has offended when he has not.
 Mistakes like that arise even at the individual level, but they are compounded at the group level.
 Our model simplifies even at the individual level, because it assumes a fixed probability of mistake, whereas the individual villager makes a choice about how carefully to investigate and how much time to spend thinking about whether the target has offended.
 One implication of our model is that if the courts are available to remedy mistaken ostracism, the village will ostracize for offenses about which it is more likely to make mistakes.
 Another implication is that if the village chooses the level of care with which it decides whether the target has offended, it will choose a lower level if the court is there to fix its mistakes.

 If we think about the village as a group of individuals, each making his own decision as to whether the target really offended, the village needs to have a decision rule about when to ostracize.
-If there are 50 villagers, and 30 of them think the target offended but 20 do not, what does the village do?
+If there are 50 villagers, and 30 of them think the target offended but 20 do not, what is the village to do?
 For our purposes, what matters is the probability that the rule ends up with a mistaken result.
 Our model implicitly says that the rule is never mistaken if the target really did offend.
 That is a simplifying assumption, which we could change without changing our conclusions in any important way.